scueper/Laser-engraving-with-Lasergrbl-and-and-Ender-3-S1-pro/README.md

 Damage to the Ender motherboard

 I received my Creality 5 W laser and set out to install it on my Ender.
 Connected evrything as described in the manual, but the laser would not come on, when the x/y-table moved. investigation showed that there was no PWM signal supplied to the laser.
 Further investigation in the web showed that many people had the same problem after a simple hot plug of the cable that supplies power and PWM to the laser.
-Obviously, the I/O that supplies the PEM signal connects to the board completely unprotected, so any voltage surge kills the I/O instantly.
+Obviously, the I/O that supplies the PWM signal connects to the board completely unprotected, so any voltage surge kills the I/O instantly.
 To make a long story short, my motherboard was killed, and Creality refused  any responsibility.
 50€ and a new motherboard later I decided to prevent this to happen a second time before I proceed.
 I installed an opto coupler between motherboard and laser.
 The circuit and some shots, where I "stole" the 5V for the secondary side are appended in the files.
 The board supplies a 3.3 V PWM signal with 1 kHz frequency.
 The xyz opto coupler can handle this frequency easily with the simple circuit described.
 You can try to operate the Ender with a laser and w/o opto coupler, but be damn sure NEVER to hotplug the laser cable.
 If you kill the I/O, you will also not be able to print anymore, as this PWM is shared with the fan cooling your nozzle during 3D printing mode.
 So it is highly recommended to do this modification if you are serious aout usinfg your ender for Laser-Engraving.
 Having done this modification the laser operated well, but the next problems started...

 Files provided